Richard M. Locke

-Richard Michael Locke (born April 22, 1959) is an American political scientist who is currently provost of Brown University, a position he has held since July 2015.
-Locke became Brown's fourth Provost in six years, after his predecessor, Vicki Colvin, announced her resignation after less than one year in the position.
-A scholar on labor rights and corporate social responsibility, he previously served as the Howard R. Swearer Director of the Watson Institute for International and Public Affairs at Brown, and the deputy dean of MIT's Sloan School of Management.
+Richard Michael Locke (born April 22, 1959) was the former Dean of Apple University, and is the current Dean of the MIT Sloan School of Management.
+Locke joined Apple after serving as the 13th provost of Brown University.
+He served as provost for 7.5 years, one of the longest serving provosts of Brown University.

 Biography

 The second of four children of Franca Franzaroli, Locke is a 1981 graduate of Wesleyan University and holds a PhD in political science from the Massachusetts Institute of Technology, as well as a master's degree in education from the University of Chicago.
-He began his academic career at MIT as an Assistant Professor of International Management, before becoming the Alvin J. Siteman Chair in Entrepreneurship, and later the Class of 1922 Professor of Political Science and Management.
-He also served as chair of MIT's Political Science Department and deputy dean in the MIT Sloan School of Management.
+He served as chair of MIT's Political Science Department and deputy dean in the MIT Sloan School of Management.

 Locke was named the Schreiber Family Professor of Political Science and International and Public Affairs at Brown University in January 2018.